New Hall, Fazakerley

-New Hall is located to the north of Longmoor Lane, Fazakerley, Liverpool, England.
-Originally built as a model village, all the buildings in New Hall are recorded in the National Heritage List for England as designated Grade II listed buildings.
+New Hall, also known as Clock Tower Park, is located to the north of Longmoor Lane, Fazakerley, Liverpool, England.
+Originally built as cottage homes, all the buildings in New Hall are recorded in the National Heritage List for England as designated Grade II listed buildings.

 History

 The complex was built between 1887 and 1889.
-It was designed by Charles H. Lancaster for the West Derby Union as a colony to provide accommodation for children from the West Derby Workhouse.
+It was designed by Charles H. Lancaster for the West Derby Poor Law Union, chaired by John Houlding, as a facility to provide accommodation for children from the West Derby Workhouse.
 There was originally a farm, but this is no longer present.
-During the 21st century it is being converted by Urban Splash to provide housing and office accommodation.
+It continued as a children's home until 1964 and at the end of the 21st century, the site was restored from a state of dereliction and converted into office space, a marine training academy and school.

 Layout and architecture

 New Hall consists of a broad avenue lined with a row of two-storey brick houses (originally called "cottages").
 At the entrance to the avenue is the former superintendent's house and a probationary ward.
 In the centre of the avenue towards the end is a square containing a hall, and surrounded by other buildings, including a swimming bath and service buildings.
 The houses are identical, each having a gabled five-bay front, and an H-shaped plan.
 The hall is a large building in red brick with sandstone dressings, and has tall round-headed windows along the sides, and a balustraded parapet.
 The front facing Longmoor Lane has a portico with a pediment carried on Corinthian pilasters, above which is a clock tower.